Lucjan Kulej

-Lucjan Kulej, nom de guerre Ostoja (November 26, 1896 – July 13, 1971) was a Polish jurist and ice hockey player who competed in the 1928 Winter Olympics.
+Lucjan Kulej, nom de guerre Ostoja (November 26, 1896 in Danków – July 13, 1971 in Katowice) was a Polish jurist, rower, and ice hockey player who competed in the 1928 Winter Olympics.
+Kulej was among the athletes who spread and sustained the sport of ice hockey during the Polish-Soviet War; he and his brother also helped establish the hockey club in AZS Warsaw.

-He was born in Danków, Częstochowa County, and died in Katowice.

-In 1928, he participated with the Polish ice hockey team in the Olympic tournament.

-During World War II, he was a member of Armia Krajowa and was a judge in an underground court.
-He took a part in the Warsaw Uprising.